+Retro Studios struggled in its early years, dealing with several cancelled projects and lay-offs.
+In 2000, Nintendo offered the company the license to the long-dormant Metroid franchise which proved to be a turning point for the company.
 One of the GameCube games that were cancelled to concentrate the team on the development of Metroid Prime, was this NFL Retro Football, that was basically a traditional football game with impressive graphic and animations for its time (and a rumored create-a-player mode).

-Initially this project was meant to be a Mario Football game, but Nintendo wanted Retro to create more “mature” titles (that’s why they created the team) so it soon became a realistic / real world sport game.
+Initially, this project was meant to be a Mario Football game, but Nintendo wanted Retro to create more “mature” titles (that’s why they created the team) so it soon became a realistic / real world sport game.
 The concept above was not created by Retro Studios, it was just a drawing done by OptimalProtocol for an N-Sider article, to show what the game could have looked like.

 Would you like to add more info, screens or videos to this page?
 Add a comment below!

-Latest posts by U64 Staff & Contributors (see all)
+Latest posts by Tamaki (see all)